Kotlin/kotlin-spec/docs/kotlin.core/declarations.md

 #### Data class declaration

 A data class $dataClass$ is a special kind of class, which represents a product type constructed from a number of data properties $(dp_1, \ldots, dp_m)$, described in its primary constructor.
+Non-property constructor parameters are not allowed in the primary constructor of a data class.
 As such, it allows Kotlin to reduce the boilerplate and generate a number of additional data-relevant functions.
 Each one of these functions is generated if and only if a matching signature function is not present in the class body.